A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Introduction

 which is derived from the target system $F$ by replacing the coefficient matrix with

 \opencutleft \windowpagestuff{ } \begin{cutout}{0}{5pt}{0.75\linewidth}{10}

 where $C^* = [ c_{ij}^* ]$ is a generic complex matrix of rank 1.
 That is, we modify the coefficient matrix with a generic rank-1 perturbation.
-Then among the isolated complex zeros of $G$, at least one zero $\boldx^{(1)}$ is also in $V_1$, the 1-dimensional zero-component defined by $F$.
-This zero depends on the choice of the generic perturbation $C^*$, but, regardless of the choice, this zero can serve as a ``numerically well-behaved'' sample point of $V_1$ in the sense that it will be both a nonsingular zero of $G$ and a smooth point in $V_1$.
-We will define a modified polyhedral homotopy $H(x_1,x_2,s)$, which we will call a ``stratified'' polyhedral homotopy, such that $H(x_1,x_2,\frac{1}{3}) \equiv G(x_1,x_2)$ and $H(x_1,x_2,0) \equiv F(x_1,x_2)$, and (some of) the solution paths defined by $H(x_1,x_2,s) = \boldzero$ in $\C^2 \times [0,1]$ will pass through $\boldx^{(1)}$ at $s=\frac{1}{3}$ and $\boldx^{(0)}$ at the end point $s=0$.
+Then among the isolated complex zeros of $G$, at least one is also contained in $V_1$ (the circle).
+These zeros depend on the choice of the generic perturbation $C^*$, but, regardless of the choice, this zero can serve as a ``numerically well-behaved'' sample point of $V_1$ in the sense that it will be both a nonsingular zero of $G$ and a smooth point in $V_1$.
+We will define a modified polyhedral homotopy $H(x_1,x_2,s)$, which we will call a ``stratified'' polyhedral homotopy, such that $H(x_1,x_2,\frac{1}{2}) \equiv G(x_1,x_2)$ and $H(x_1,x_2,0) \equiv F(x_1,x_2)$.
+Some of the solution paths defined by $H(x_1,x_2,s) = \boldzero$ in $\C^2 \times [0,1]$ will reach sample points in $V_1$ at $s=\frac{1}{2}$ and the isolated point $\boldx^{(0)}$ at the end point $s=0$.
 In other words, the sample point $\boldx^{(1)}$ for the 1-dimensional solution component $V_1$ is produced as a by-product of the process of computing the isolated solution $\boldx^{(0)}$.
-The picture on the left shows a cartoonish illustration of the homotopy paths at $s=0,s=\frac{1}{3}$, and $s=1$, passing through sample points of $V_1$ (the blue circle) and the isolated point $V_0$ (the red point). \end{cutout} \end{example}
+The cartoon illustration on the left shows the homotopy paths at $s=0,s=\frac{1}{2}$, and $s=1$, passing through sample points of $V_1$ (blue) and the isolated point $V_0$ (red). \end{cutout} \end{example}